-Blending Spectrum, literally meaning "people from different walks coming together to realise a common ground with one another", is a community based programme that engages and trains young people as volunteers and peer educators to work with children and adolescents between ages 5-17 from low resource neighborhoods.
-The programme builds rights-based, youth-led and enabling environments to develop children’s leadership and life skills to challenge gender inequality, reduce levels of violence and discrimination and develop practices that promote personal hygiene.
+Blending Spectrum literally means "people from different walks coming together to realise a common ground with one another".
+It is a community-based programme that engages and trains young people as volunteers and peer educators to work with children and adolescents between the ages of 5 to 17 years living in Sunder Nagar Nursery (SNN), an unauthorized colony situated inside Nizamuddin Basti, Delhi.

-- Build enabling environments for children to develop life skills and to challenge gender inequality, reduce levels of violence & discrimination, develop practices that promote personal hygiene in their communities through innovative lesson plans using mediums like discussion, theatre, art dance & film.
+Build enabling environments for the children of SNN to develop life skills, challenge gender inequality, reduce levels of violence & discrimination, and develop practices that promote personal hygiene in their communities through innovative lesson plans using mediums like discussion, theatre, art, dance and film.

-The Safety Audit 2016: led by youth leaders in 3 urban slum communities of Delhi, it identified the existing lacunae in the services and physical infrastructure using a smartphone app.
-The initiative has also helped facilitate dialogue between the community members and the government representatives.
+The Safety Audit 2016: led by youth leaders in 3 urban slum communities of Delhi, it identified the existing gaps in the services and physical infrastructure using a smartphone app.
+The initiative has also helped facilitate dialogue between the community members and government representatives.

-- Meri Suraksha, Mera Haq: led by the youth leaders in SNN and the Blending Spectrum Team, the 2016 Safety Audit was revisited in 2017.
-The project was carried out over 3 weeks in the SNN and Nizamuddin Basti area, where the young leaders documented and mapped out 'safe' and 'unsafe' areas through their cameras.
-The project concluded with an exhibition of the participants' photographs and findings of the group, which they used to advocate with community members and with the local authorities for safer public spaces and improved sanitation.
+Meri Suraksha, Mera Haq: led by 16 youth leaders in SNN and the Blending Spectrum Team, the 2016 Safety Audit was revisited in 2017.
+The project was carried out over 3 weeks in the SNN and Nizamuddin Basti area, where they documented and mapped out 'safe' and 'unsafe' areas using cameras.
+The project concluded with an exhibition of the Audit Team’s findings, which they used to advocate with community members and with the local authorities for safer public spaces and improved sanitation.
 See pictures here.

-- In 2015-16, the programme trained 12 peer educators who further conducted 40 training sessions on Life Skills.
-A total of 150 children and adolescents between 5-17 years (98 girls and 52 boys) were sensitized on the issues of gender-based discrimination, violence and health and hygiene.
-Many of them will now work as peer educators for a new cohort of children ages 5-7 in the next programme cycle.
+In 2015-16, the programme trained 12 peer educators who further conducted 40 training sessions on Life Skills.
+A total of 150 children and adolescents between 5-17 years (98 girls and 52 boys) were sensitised on the issues of gender-based discrimination, violence and health and hygiene.